singaround/songbook/songs/the-last-oxonian-pirate.md

 templateKey: song
 title: The Last Oxonian Pirate
 published: true
-wordsBy: The Arrogant Worms / Libbi Wittenburg
+wordsBy: The Arrogant Worms / Libbi Wittenberg
 tuneBy: © The Arrogant Worms
 chorusLine: And it's a heave! ho! hi! ho!
 Cycling round the Plain
 songLine: 'I used to be a tutor, and I made a living fine'